alexalisauskas/hello-world/README.md

 If you are looking for a physical or digital map of an area, you can search for these materials under the General search tab on the [UBC Library website](https://www.library.ubc.ca/).

 Some searching tips:
-- use the search string maps AND [location you are searching for].
-For example maps AND
+- use the search string maps AND place name.
+For example maps AND singapore
-  -
+-   if

 Some of the maps in the collection are not in the UBC Library Online Catalogue.
 This part of the collection can be searched in the wooden card catalogues on Level 2 of Koerner Library, either by **location** (Area - Subject) or by **subject** (Subject - Area).